BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 Now that we can fly back to Floria and Terajuma, there are tons of things we can do now with 12 Badges and HM Strength.

 Our first destination is the Akuwa Town Aquarium.
-Back in the SOS room, talk to the director, who will ask us for help with the aquarium.
+In the left office room of the aquarium towards the back, talk to the director, who will ask us for help with the aquarium.
 The Pokemon we need to submit are as follows.
 If you don't care about keeping any of them, submit the ones you already have, otherwise, here are where you can go get more (or breeding is always an option).
 There are 34 total.
 We can't fully complete this quest (without some mystery egg luck) until the next chapter, but we can donate most of the Pokemon.
 I will do minimal evolution / maximal catching to complete this quest for fun, but feel free to evolve Pokemon if you wish.

 We start by donating 10.
 These 10 should be easy to start with: